Anwar-ul-Haq Haqqani

-Anwar-ul-Haq Haqqani is a Pakistani Islamic scholar who is currently serving as the chancellor of Darul Uloom Haqqania, a post he has held since November 2018 after the death of his brother Sami-ul-Haq.
-He has also been serving as the central vice-president of Wifaq ul Madaris Al-Arabia, Pakistan, since 8 April 2009.
+Anwar-ul-Haq Haqqani is a Pakistani Islamic scholar, who is currently serving as the chancellor of Darul Uloom Haqqania, a post he has held since November 2018 after the death of his brother Sami-ul-Haq.

+He has also been serving as the vice-president of Wifaq ul Madaris Al-Arabia, Pakistan, since 8 April 2009.

-He is the son of Abdul Haq Akorwi.
-His elder son, Salmanul Haq, is also a teacher at Darul Uloom Haqqania.
+He is the son of Abdul Haq Akorwi, uncle of Hamid Ul Haq Haqqani and great uncle of Abdul Haq Sani.